hyper-nft-dev/hpyernft-repo-hub/docs/telegram-bot.md

 ### Adding Bot to Groups

 1. **Add to Group**
-   - Add @LemoraBot to your group
+   - Add @HyperNFTBot to your group
    - Make bot administrator (optional for full features)

 2. **Enable Group Tracking**